Dyg-collab/my-instrument/README.md

 1. Push this project to a GitHub repository named `my-harmonium`.
 2. Go to the repository’s Settings → Pages.
 3. Under Source, select the `main` branch and the root folder.
 4. Save and wait a moment.
-Your harmonium will be live at
+5. Harmonium live at  :-
    `https://Dyg-collab.github.io/my-harmonium/`

-Enjoy making music!

----

 Built by Divyansh Gupta
 https://github.com/Dyg-collab